opral/monorepo/rfcs/sdk-js/RFC.md

 - if the config is invalid e.g. has unknown options
 - if there are incompatible configurations e.g. adapter static with cookies as detection strategy
 - missing `%lang%` placeholder in template
-- missing `server.hooks.ts` file (I'm not sure if we can inject code without the file being actually present on disk)
-  > TODO: check this; maybe we can write it into the `.svelte-kit` folder?

 ## Structure